 One of the great joys of becoming an adult is the freedom to do what you want without having to ask for permission.
 For me as an itchy-footed teenager, that meant the freedom to travel.
 But when I embarked on my first road trip around the UK at 17, crisp new driving licence in hand, there was something I hadn’t taken into account.
 How old you have to be to book a hotel room.

 Many airlines let unaccompanied minors as young as 12 to fly on their own (with adult permission, of course).
-But when it comes to booking a hotel room, typically, the answer isn’t as straightforward as you might hope.
+But when it comes to booking a hotel room, typically, the answer isn’t as straightforward.
 It varies wildly not only from country to country but also from hotel to hotel.

 How old do you have to be to book a hotel room in the United Kingdom?

-Visit Britain tells hotel owners that guests should be 18 years old to book a room in the UK.
 This is because, “Anyone under the age of 18 does not have the same legal capacity as an adult to enter into a contract, such as making a room booking”.
-Sometimes referred to as the ‘legal age of majority’, this approach applies to all the countries of the UK.
+Sometimes referred to as the ‘legal age of majority’, this approach applies across the UK.

 Visit Britain caveats this, however, by saying that “You can accept bookings for someone under 18 to stay, but you should be careful.
 For example, the booking itself should be made by someone 18 or over – such as a parent, guardian or another adult who can take responsibility for payment or damages.”